Roses: the best varieties and how to grow them

 Grafting

 Intervene in summer, around August.
 Select and cut a healthy shoot from the variety you wish to propagate.
 Prepare it by removing the leaves and thorns but leaving the petioles in place.
 Take a bud with its petiole by carefully incising the bark.
 If there is wood beneath the bud, you need to remove it.
 Then, on the rootstock, near the collar, make a T-shaped incision to open the bark without cutting into the wood (you will feel resistance when you reach the wood).
-Next, insert the shield, and if it slightly protrudes, trim the edges.
-Then tie the grafting point, leaving the grafted bud exposed.
+Next, insert the bud, and if it slightly protrudes, trim the edges.
+Finally, tie the grafting point, leaving the grafted bud exposed.

 Propagation by Cuttings